 Will my work as a Peace Corps Volunteer be sustainable?

-I've been a placement officer for more than two years, interviewing hundreds of candidates and answering hundreds of questions about Peace Corps.
+As placement officers we interview hundreds of candidates and answer hundreds of questions about Peace Corps.

 “What was your service like?” and “Can I go on vacation?” are common queries.
-But, one question that stands out from thoughtful candidates is “How will my work be sustainable?”
+One question that stands out from thoughtful candidates is “How will my work be sustainable?”

 It’s a great question that shows that future Volunteers are preparing to make a responsible impact in their future host communities.